vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 time constraints later in the day.
 The constraint wasn't literally on the jogging duration, but on the cooldown period between that and my meal.

+## 2026-08-22: skipped all exercises

+On Saturday 2026-08-22, after seven days of regular exercise with roughly normal cycling between exercises, I took a break from exercising in order to fit in potatoes prep while also getting through my backlog of tasks.